Man-looking-at-the-camera-through-a-magnifying-glass

 • Phrase your sentences plainly and articulately

-• Be clear and specific — avoid ambiguity
+• Am clear and specific, avoiding ambiguity

-• Be concise — avoid wordiness and waffle.
+• Am concise, avoiding wordiness and waffle.

 How customer-focused is your copy?